 Other benign asbestos diseases include:

-- Peritoneal or pericardial effusions: Much like pleural effusions, these conditions occur when fluid builds up in the lining of the abdomen or heart, respectively.
+- Peritoneal ascites or pericardial effusions: Much like pleural effusions, these conditions occur when fluid builds up in the lining of the abdomen or heart, respectively.

 - Chronic obstructive pulmonary disease (COPD): This progressive disease causes difficulty breathing and may lead to even worse illnesses like lung cancer, according to the Mayo Clinic.
 It is often caused by smoking, but inhaling asbestos fibers can also trigger this disease.

-There is even an asbestos disease known as clubbed fingers where fingertips become box-like.
+There is even an asbestos disease known as clubbed fingers, where fingertips become box-like.
 This condition is often associated with asbestosis, according to the Mayo Clinic.

-Malignant Asbestos Related Diseases
+Asbestos Related Cancers